-The Board presents the 2015 Operating and Financial Review, which has been designed to provide Shareholders with a clear and concise overview of the Company's operations, financial position, business strategies and outlook.
+The Board presents the 2016 Operating and Financial Review, which has been designed to provide Shareholders with a clear and concise overview of the Company's operations, financial position, business strategies and outlook.
 The review complements the financial report and has been prepared in accordance with the guidelines set out in ASIC RG247.

-The consolidated profit for the year attributable to the members of K&S Corporation Limited ("K&S") is shown below, along with comparative results for 2014.
+The consolidated profit for the year attributable to the members of K&S Corporation Limited ("K&S") is shown in the next column, along with comparative results for 2015.